Written approval was obtained from SCA & NPWS for all searches conducted in Nattai NP restricted areas. The below

 2. Aboriginal water/route marker

-3. Timber workers (we also located an old Vulcan vintage truck (burnt out) in heavy bushland, about 3km from the site.
+3. Timber workers (we also located an old Vulcan vintage truck (burnt out) in heavy bushland, about 3km from the

 4. Forestry workers or Rangers